jbsimple/simple-patches/readme.md

   - Missing Picture report for Defective, Incomplete and Imaging Issues (Created last 30 days).
   - Product Items list of products over QTY 50 with ASIN column.
 - On Calendar; CSS fix to add a background color to the list of day's events.
+- On User's page, CSS fix to not have the roles list go beyond the card.
 - On all pages; CSS fix to correct spacing issues in header.
 - On all pages; CSS fix to get rid of light mode logo.
 - On all pages; CSS fix (that I shouldn't have to do) to fix page height issues not filling the full background.